Macrometacorp/docs/docs/photoniq/fingerprinting/integrate-fingerprint.md

 1. Create a subdomain off of your domain that points to the fps server.
 2. Set up the subdomain as an alias record, pointing it to the fps server.
-3. Get a valid SSL certificate for the domain.
-If using a product like Let’sEncrypt, then you need to do the DNS challenge.
+3. Get a valid TLS certificate for the domain.